jchck/basswp/readme.md

 A Composer powered WordPress Multisite setup

 ## features
-* Install and manage all dependencies via [Composer](https://getcomposer.org/).
+* install and manage all dependencies via [Composer](https://getcomposer.org/).
 That's themes, plugins, and even the WordPress core
-* manage themes & plugins from outside of the typical `wp-content/*` directory
+* use vagrant to setup a development enviroment

 ## reqirements
 * [composer](https://getcomposer.org)